 Check on the website for discounted prices.

 Water City is a themed Gretian water park, with plenty of fun and slides for families of all ages.
-Whilst my husband went straight on to the black slide, I opted to stay in one of the two childrens’ areas.
+Whilst my husband went straight on to the black slide, I opted to stay in one of the two childrens’ areas with the girls.

 Both children’s areas had some lovely little play slides and gentle chutes for children to gain confidence plus plenty of adventous slides for teenagers.
 The park is well laid out, with plenty of greenery and views.
 Sunbeds and parasols are included in the price.
 For children who do not want to play in the water, the park also has a playground- although it wasn’t open during our visit in May.